7 Things to Consider When Adding an Elevator to Your Home

 Another factor influencing your choice of home elevator is the reason you want it in the first place.
 Home elevators offer a simple and safe way to move between floors in your house, but the specific purpose of your elevator will affect the model you choose and the place where you put it.

-Home elevators come in a range of models, but they group into about four major categories: standard retrofit, void of a stairwell, closet-to-closet and thru-cab.
+Home elevators come in a range of models, but they group into about four major categories: standard retrofit, void of a stairwell, closet-to-closet, and through-cab.

 3. Budget Limitations